DontBelieveMe/helix/src/arm.md

 		(match_operand:i32 0 "register")
 		(match_operand:ptr 1 "global"))]
 	"*expand_store")

-;
-; The movw/movt pair is what GCC likes to emit, and clang sometimes (clang also sometimes ; defines another global/label that just contains the address ; and uses ldr to load the address from that.
-Choosing to do it this way for now, since ; it can be done entirely here & doesn't require extra support in the code generator to ; emit extra labels.
-;
-; Example:
-;
-;   > main:
-;   >    ldr r0, .LC0
-;   >    bx lr
-;   >
-;   > .LC0:
-;   >     .long .LC1
-;   >
-;   > .LC1:
-;   >     .asciz "Hello World!"

 ; Load a 32 bit value pointed at by a register into another register (define-insn "ldrw_r32"